Best Ways to Protect Your Estate and Inheritances from Taxes

 Your child has a home of their own, and they don't want to sell it and move back into your home.
 Nor do they want to rent your home out and deal with being a landlord, so they decide to sell it.
 Capital gains tax is normally payable on the difference between an asset’s basis—what it cost to acquire it—and the ultimate sales price.

 Not only will $385,000 of its value count against your $11.7 million estate tax exemption in the year you make the gift, but your child will receive your cost basis in the property as well if you give your $400,000 home as a gift during your lifetime.
-They'd have a $320,000 capital gain if they sold the property for $400,000.
+They'd have a $320,000 capital gain if they were to sell the property for $400,000.

-They might not realize any gain, however, if you pass the home to them as part of your estate plan after your death.
+They might not realize any gain, however, if you were to pass the home to them as part of your estate plan after your death.
 The basis is “stepped up” to date-of-death value for inheritances.
-They wouldn't realize a gain if the property was worth $400,000 on the date of your death and they sold it for that amount.
+They wouldn't realize a gain if the property were worth $400,000 on the date of your death, and they were to sell it for that amount.

 The basis remains at your purchase price—$80,000 in this example—if you move the property into a living trust rather than give it directly to your beneficiary.

 The executor of your estate can elect an alternate valuation date for purposes of calculating any estate taxes that might be due.
 This date is six months after your date of death.
-This value would become the stepped-up basis of your assets.
-It would favor your beneficiary if the property increases slightly in value during this time.
+This value would be a stepped-up basis of your assets.
+It would favor your beneficiary if the property were to increase slightly in value during this time.

-NOTE: Tax laws can change periodically and the above information may not reflect the most recent changes.
+NOTE: Tax laws can change periodically, and the above information might not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
-The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.
+The information contained in this article is not intended as tax advice, and it is not a substitute for tax advice.